Rationale

 Given a patient presenting with clinical findings suggestive of a genetic etiology, the candidate will

-- list and interpret relevant clinical findings, including
+- list and interpret relevant clinical findings, including those derived from

 - construct an effective initial management plan, including, if required:

-- genetic counselling;
+- referral for genetic counselling,

-- examination of reproductive options;
+- examination of reproductive options, and